cpaschall/team-profile-generator/README.md

   ```
   node index
   ```
   The application will run and prompt the user for their responses.
 Once completed, a *index.html* file will be created under the *dist* directory.
+View a walkthrough video [**here.**](https://drive.google.com/file/d/1VhlqWCshKWuWH8BvNDHibqww-iLZC5Kt/view)

   ![Team Profile Generator](./images/Capture.PNG)